Normalizing Flows for Probabilistic Modeling and Inference: Applications

 \paragraph{Reparameterized policies} The most popular use for flows in RL has been to model (continuous) policies.
 An action $\rva_{t} \in \mathbb{R}^{D}$ taken in state $\rvs_{t}$ at time $t$ is sampled according to $\hat{\rva}_{t} = T(\hat{\rvu}_{t}; \rvs_{t}, \vphi)$, $\hat{\rvu}_{t} \sim \pu(\rvu_{t})$ where $\pu$ denotes the base density.
 The corresponding conditional density is written as:

 \citet{haarnoja2018latent} and \citet{ward2019improving} use such a policy within the maximum entropy and soft actor-critic frameworks respectively.

 \paragraph{Imitation learning} \citet{schroecker2019imitation} use normalizing flows within the imitation-learning paradigm for control problems.
-Given the observed expert (continuous) state-action pairs $\br{\bar{\rvs}, \bar{\rva}}$, a core challenge to imitation learning is accounting for time dependence between observations as there may be unobserved intermediate states. \citet{schroecker2019imitation} use conditional flows to simulate these intermediate states and their corresponding actions.
+Given the observed expert (continuous) state-action pairs $\br{\bar{\rvs}, \bar{\rva}}$, a core challenge to imitation learning is accounting for unobserved intermediate states. \citet{schroecker2019imitation} use conditional flows to simulate these intermediate states and their corresponding actions.
 Specifically, for a state $\bar{\rvs}_{t+j}$ ($j \ge 1$), predecessor state-action pairs are sampled from the model:

-where both terms on the right-hand side are defined by MAFs \citep{papamakarios2017masked}.
+Both terms on the right-hand side are defined by MAFs \citep{papamakarios2017masked}.